-- Initial

 - When DKA is diagnosed, record their:

 - Level of consciousness

 - Vital signs (HR, BP, Temp, RR, Kussmaul breathing)

 - History of nausea or vomiting

 - Clinical evidence of dehydration

 - Body weight

 - When DKA is diagnosed, measure their:

 - pH and pCO2 Venous blood gas

 - U&E

 - Plasma bicarbonate

 - Children should be cared for with one-to-one nursing either in an HDU or a general paediatric ward if:

 - < 2 years old

 - Severe DKA

-- Consider inserting an NG tube if a child with DKA has a reduced level of consciousness and is vomiting (due to risk of aspiration)

-- Consider the use of inotropes in a patient with DKA who is in hypovolaemic shock

-- Consider sepsis in a patient with DKA who has any of:

-- Fever or hypothermia

-- Hypotension

-- Refractory acidosis

-- Lactic acidosis
+- NB: consider PICU transfer if one-one nursing not available in the above settings

-Fluid and Insulin Therapy
+• Fluid Therapy

-Oral fluids and SC insulin can be used if the child is ALERT, not nauseated or vomiting, and not clinically dehydrated
+- If clinically dehydrated - Initial fluid bolus at 10ml/kg of 0.9% NaCl over 30 minutes - Consider further fluid bolus if needed to improve tissue perfusion after clinical reassessment - Calculate total fluid requirement by adding the estimated fluid deficit to the maintenance requirement - Fluid Deficit - 5% fluid deficit in mild DKA (pH 7.2-7.29) - 7% fluid deficit in moderate DKA (pH 7.1-7.19

+- 10% fluid deficit in severe DKA (pH < 7.1) - Fluid bolus at 10 ml/kg. - Shocked patients: fluid bolus volume does NOT need to be subtracted from estimated fluid deficit. - Non-shocked: subtract from total fluid deficit. - IMPORTANT: fluid deficit should be replaced over 48 hours - Maintenance Requirement - 100ml/kg/day for first 10kg - 50ml/kg/day for next 10kg - 20ml/kg/day for each additional kilogram above 20kg - Which Fluids? - 0.9% saline without added glucose should be used for rehydration and maintenance until plasma glucose is < 14 mmol/L - Change to 0.9% saline + 5% glucose after plasma glucose drops below 14 mmol/L - IMPORTANT: Ensure all fluids (except boluses) administered to children with DKA contain 40 mmol/L potassium chloride (unless anuric or potassium >5.5 mmol/L - Once blood glucose <14 mmol/L, add 5% glucose to the fluid. - Only consider stopping IV fluids if ketosis is resolving, the child is alert, and can take oral fluids without nausea or vomiting

+Insulin therapy

-- Monitor the resolution of ketonaemia and acidosis - Treat with IV fluids and IV insulin in children who are not alert, are nauseated or vomiting or is clinically dehydrated - IV fluid bolus - If shocked: 20ml/kg 0.9% saline - If not shocked: 10ml/kg 0.9% saline - Calculate total fluid requirement by adding the estimated fluid deficit to the maintenance requirement - o Fluid Deficit - 5% fluid deficit in mild to moderate DKA (pH > 7.1) - 10% fluid deficit in severe DKA (pH < 7.1) - Fluid Deficit Volume = % deficit x weight (kg) x 10 - Do NOT use fluid bolus without senior approval If approved, use 10 ml/kg - IMPORTANT: fluid deficit should be replaced over 48 hours - Maintenance Requirement - < 10 kg = 2 ml/kg/hour - 10-40 kg = 1 ml/kg/hour - 40+ kg = 40 ml/hour - NOTE: these are LOWER than the standard maintenance fluid volumes because large fluid volumes are associated with increased risk of cerebral oedema - Which Fluids? - 0.9% saline without added glucose should be used for rehydration and maintenance until plasma glucose is < 14 mmol/L - Change to 0.9% saline + 5% glucose after plasma glucose drops below 14 mmol/L - IMPORTANT: Ensure all fluids administered to children with DKA contain 40 mmol/L potassium chloride (unless they have renal failure) - Consider inserting urinary catheter if it is difficult to monitor urine output - Start IV insulin infusion 1-2 hours after beginning IV fluid therapy in children with DKA - Use a soluble insulin infusion at a dose 0.05-0.1 units/kg/hour - Do NOT give bolus doses of insulin - If the child is using an insulin pump, disconnect it before starting IV insulin - If the blood ketone level is NOT falling after 6-8 hours, think about increasing the insulin dosage to 0.1 units/kg/hour or more - Consider stopping IV fluids if ketosis is resolving, the child is alert, and can take oral fluids without nausea or vomiting - Do NOT change from IV insulin to SC insulin until ketosis is resolving, the child is alert, and can take oral fluids without nausea or vomiting - Start SC insulin in the child at least 30 mins BEFORE stopping IV insulin - If using an insulin pump, start the pump at least 60 mins BEFORE stopping the IV insulin - NOTE: remember to change the insulin cartridge and infusion set, and insert the cannula into a new SC site
+- $\circ~$ Start IV insulin infusion 1-2 hours after beginning IV fluid therapy in children with DKA - Use a soluble insulin infusion at a dose 0.05-0.1 units/kg/hour - Do NOT give bolus doses of insulin - If the child is using an insulin pump, disconnect it before starting IV insulin - Continue any long-acting insulin that a child is already on - If the blood ketone level is NOT falling after 6-8 hours, think about increasing the insulin dosage to 0.1 units/kg/hour or more AND seek senior help - Do NOT change from IV insulin to SC insulin until ketosis is resolving (<1 mmol/L), the child is alert, and can take oral fluids without nausea or vomiting - Start SC insulin in the child at least 30 mins BEFORE stopping IV insulin - If using an insulin pump, start the pump at least 60 mins BEFORE stopping the IV insulin - NOTE: remember to change the insulin cartridge and infusion set, and insert the cannula into a new SC site - Consider inserting urinary catheter if it is difficult to monitor urine output - Consider inserting an NG tube if a child with DKA has a reduced level of consciousness and is vomiting (due to risk of aspiration) - Consider the use of inotropes in a patient with DKA who is in hypovolaemic shock - Consider sepsis in a patient with DKA who has any of: - Fever or hypothermia - Hypotension - Refractory acidosis - Lactic acidosis